firehawkvfx/firehawk-houdini-tools/README.md

 # openfirehawk-houdini-tools

 A collection of useful hda's and scripts used in the Open Firehawk VFX pipeline.
+I've you find this useful and would like to support its evolution reach out to contribute to the repo or you can support the work on Patreon - https://www.patreon.com/openfirehawk

 To use this you will need some environment variables in your ~/houdini17.5/houdini.env file.